AzumattDev/OdinPlusQOLMods/OdinsExtendedInventory/README.md

     * Current Y of Quick Slots (Not Synced with server)
         * Default value: 9999

+`[Moveable Chest]`
+* ChestInventoryX [Not Synced with Server]
+    * Current X of chest.
+Note, if you have aedenthorn's version of this, the config here will not work.
+Use her mod's config instead.
+        * Default value: -1
+* ChestInventoryY [Not Synced with Server]
+    * Current Y of chest.
+Note, if you have aedenthorn's version of this, the config here will not work.
+Use her mod's config instead.
+        * Default value: -1
+* ModifierKeyOne [Not Synced with Server]
+    * First modifier key (to move the container).
+Use https://docs.unity3d.com/Manual/class-InputManager.html format.
+Note, if you have aedenthorn's version of this, the config here will not work.
+Use her mod's config instead.
+        * Default value: Mouse0
+* ModifierKeyOne [Not Synced with Server]
+    * Second modifier key (to move the container).
+Use https://docs.unity3d.com/Manual/class-InputManager.html format.
+Note, if you have aedenthorn's version of this, the config here will not work.
+Use her mod's config instead.
+        * Default value: LeftControl

 > ## Installation Instructions
 ***You must have BepInEx installed correctly!
 I can not stress this enough.***